 Explore open gardens and events in the rose capital of Australia.

 Cost: $2 donation per garden

 Clare Valley canola fields

 Drive through fields of gold and drop into one of the many wineries in the region.
-According to photographers, September is the hotspot for blooms.
+According to photographers, early spring is prime time for blooms.

 Wander through the wisteria arch, rose garden, and more.
 Call the garden to see what’s blooming when.

 The state hosts a mind-boggling 12,000 wildflower species.
 Get on a tour, or embark on your own floral hunt.
 Call the local visitors’ centre or use the WA Visitor Centre’s Wildflower Tracker.

 Kings Park Festival Perth (September 1-30)

 Again, you’ve actually missed this event.
 But you can still enjoy the wildflowers at Kings Park and Botanic Gardens, or join one of the free guided, educational walks.